projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 Sbuf, and Python scripts to convert trace data from raw format into readable text, and do analysis.

-Figure 2.2 shows the sequence of trace initialization and trace data collection.
+.. note:: There was no Figure showing the sequence of trace initialization and trace data collection.

 With a debug build, trace components are initialized at boot time.
 After initialization, HV writes trace event date into sbuf until sbuf is full, which can happen easily if the ACRNTrace app is not consuming trace data from Sbuf on SOS user space.